Kierkegaard believed that humans are finite and that something infinite is also possible.

 What's something everyone wants?
 To be loved.
 When we focus on getting love, we give our power away to an unknown person in the future.
 Then we wait for something we need.
 Remember that romantic love is great, but it's not the only great love.

 What's something everyone has?
 To be loving.
-My mom shared a poem with me when I was miserable in middle school - I was not too fond of it at first.
-She recited it to me when she saw me feeling lonely, "I went out to find a friend and friends could not be found, I went out to be a friend and friends were all around."
-She taught me that love was within me.
-I didn't have to wait for love to feel it.
+I was feeling miserable in middle school.
+This saying found me, "I went out to find a friend, and friends could not be found; I went out to be a friend, and friends were all around."
+I learned that love is within me, now.
+I don't have to wait for love to feel it.

 Get on our email list for updates.

 Dawna is a therapist, author, and instructor.
 She loves helping people remember and restore self-worth.
 Dawna created Worth-conscious Theory to help others understand their Birthright Self-worth and learn how to maintain their worthiness.